auge8472/SelfForum/readme.md

 - `print.css`: A rudimentary set of CSS-rules for printing forum entries.
 - `selfforum.js`: Javascript-functions to display the time of the next reload of the overview page of the individual forums.
 The configuration of the reload itself is done in the user settings.
+- `selfhtml.xml`: OpenSearch plugin for the search in the SelfHTML-forum.